RonanQuigley/ronanquigley.github.io/blog-dev/content/a-trick-to-speed-up-and-slim-down-bloated-node-images.md

 Therefore, for projects that are published in some shape or form I would just ship the license agreements.

 Alternatively use a separate build phase e.g. another Dockerfile to retrieve all of the license agreements.
-That way you can still provide them as part of licenses section on your site.
+That way you can still provide them as part of a licenses section/page on your site.